-When you add a new workshop, there is a chance it won’t take place.
+When you add a new event, there is a chance it won’t take place.
 The most frequent reason for it is a lack of attendees.
-In many cases, trainers have a policy that a workshop is on if there are more than 6-10 participants, and it could be cancelled or postponed two weeks prior to the start date.
+In many cases, trainers have a policy that an event is on if there are more than 6-10 participants, and it could be cancelled or postponed two weeks prior to the start date.
 This state is called unconfirmed and it’s a default one.

-When you realise that you’re ready to run a workshop, you can change its state to confirmed.
+When you realise that you’re ready to run an event, you can change its state to confirmed.

 The system handles confirmed and unconfirmed events differently.
 For a confirmed event: